james-ransom/auto-apply-gcp-iam-recommendations/README.md

 # Automatically Enforce least privilege with recommendations by GCP.

 GCP gives you recommendations on your IAM permissions.
 Often users have too much privilege based on a 90 day look back window.
-This script will automatically apply the GCP IAM permissions recommended by google.
+This script will automatically apply the GCP IAM permissions recommended by google by REMOVING roles no longer needed by the user.

 # Example view from the console